dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ![image-20211001132650775](resources/images/tracker_capture_android/image-20211001132650775.png)

 Fill in the form.
 You can save the details by selecting the disk icon.
-You will see the same two options as before (Finish, Finish and complete).
+You will see the same two options as before regarding whether or not to complete the event.
 Select one to continue.

 ![image-20211001132716824](resources/images/tracker_capture_android/image-20211001132716824.png)